Nordic applicants: 15 April

 Indigenous peoples share experiences across the globe.
 At the same time, Indigenous peoples are extremely diverse.
 Are you interested in studying relationships between Indigenous peoples and majority populations from local and global perspectives?
 The master’s programme in Indigenous Studies offers a multidisciplinary approach to the study of indigenous issues, intending to equip the students with academic and practical skills, critical thinking and knowledge to fill an important role in an increasingly globalized world.
-The programme actively recruits students with indigenous and non-indigenous backgrounds creating an exciting cross cultural teaching and learning environment.
+The programme actively recruits students with indigenous and non-indigenous backgrounds creating an exciting cross-cultural teaching and learning environment.

-During the two years of studies, students take courses totalling 120 credits (120 ECTS).
-Seven mandatory courses that are designed to give a broad base, from which the individual student may choose a relevant topic for the master's thesis.
-The thesis work is supervised by academic staff from the cooperating units at UiT The Arctic University of Norway, and topics are chosen in cooperation with the appointed advisors.
-It is customary to conduct data collection for the master's thesis in the end of the second semester.
+During the two years of studies, students take courses totalling 120 ECTS.
+Seven mandatory courses are designed to give a broad base, from which the individual student may choose a relevant topic for the master's thesis.
+The thesis work is supervised by a faculty member from the Sami Centre and the cooperating units.
+Topics are chosen in cooperation with the appointed advisor.
+It is customary to conduct data collection for the master's thesis at the end of the second semester.

 Students who have successfully completed the MIS programme, are expected to have achieved the following learning outcomes:

 - Indigenous issues, including similarities and differences based on the different cultural contexts;

 - the concepts of Indigenous peoples as used in areas of research and politics on global and local levels, and the scholarly and political debate on these issues;

 - different scholarly theories and methods in the field of Indigenous Studies, including the challenges posed by indigenous methodology;

 - the history of the global Indigenous movement and the current situation of the Sami and other Indigenous peoples;

 - the existing state of knowledge related to Indigenous research ethics and the responsibility of the researcher.